GEO-IASS/code_review_tsuruoka/README.md

   };
 ```

-The hash function proposed in this structure uses extensively low-level bitwise operations to generate the hash value.
-Using this it's possible to obtain significant speed improvements (see benchmark directory).
+As we can see, this hash function uses extensively low-level bitwise operations, in order to obtain significant speed improvements (see benchmark directory).